webaware/gravityforms-eway/readme.txt

 = What is eWAY? =

-eWAY is a leading provider of online payments solutions with a presence in Australia, New Zealand, the UK, and Asia.
+eWAY is a leading provider of online payments solutions with a presence in Australia, New Zealand, and Asia.
 This plugin integrates with eWAY so that your website can safely accept credit card payments.

 = Will this plugin work without installing Gravity Forms? =